 The low cost business model profit driver is influenced by a farm's structural efficiency and reflects the overhead cost structure of a business.
-The successful businesses in this zone use scale as a major driver to achieve low costs on a per hectare basis.
-They also use precision agriculture to implement controlled traffic systems and variable rate technology.
+The successful producers in this zone use scale as a major driver to get costs down to a low level, on a per hectare basis.
+Many producers in this zone farm more than 3,000ha.